1 tablet Euthyrox 25 microgram contains 25 microgram levothyroxine sodium.

 In such cases the daily dose should be reduced or the medication withdrawn for several days.
 Therapy may be carefully resumed once the adverse reactions have disappeared.

-In case of hypersensitivity to any ingredients of Euthyrox allergic reactions particularly of the skin and the respiratory tract may occur.
+In case of hypersensitivity to any ingredients of Euthyrox allergic reactions particularly of the skin (rash and urticaria) and the respiratory tract may occur.
 Cases of angioedema have been reported.

 Anti-diabetic agents: Levothyroxine may reduce the effect of antidiabetic agents.
 For this reason, blood glucose levels should be checked frequently at the start of thyroid hormone therapy and the dosage of the antidiabetic agent has to be adapted, if necessary.